Foundations 2 Attendance Policy

 CIExes: Clinical Immersive Experiences are primarily 2-week electives which give students an opportunity to explore areas of interest outside of the core clerkships.

-ARCH: The Assessment, Reflection, Coaching and Health weeks are required weeks where students reconvene on the main campus to participate in assessment activities, sessions to help them reflect and focus on their overall progress and well-being, and meetings with their coach.
+ARCH/PI Weeks*: Assessment, Reflection, Coaching and Health (ARCH) Weeks now known as Physician Identity (PI) Weeks are required weeks where students reconvene on the main campus to participate in assessment activities, sessions to help them reflect and focus on their overall progress, and meet with their coach.

 Excused Absences: Approved absences for one of the following circumstances

 - Emergent Absences: absences of at least one full day that result from significant healthcare issue or family events (family emergency, etc.)

 - Planned Absences: absences of at least one full day that are requested in advance to participate in planned activities such as attendance at a national meeting or family celebratory event.

 - Planned Absences because of Accommodations for Protected Disabilities: Institutionally approved alterations in the conduct of a rotation to allow students with protected disabilities to fulfill their educational requirements, including the need to excuse oneself from the clinical environment for ongoing health care needs.

 - Preventive/Routine Care Absences: absences of less than ½ a day to address preventive or routine health care issues.